⋆⋅☆⋅⋆ home ⋆⋅☆⋅⋆ selected works ⋆⋅☆⋅⋆ about me ⋆⋅☆⋅⋆ my cv ⋆⋅☆⋅⋆

 biography

 Multimedia artist Tilly Hawkins (aka Nukleopatra) has exhibited and performed at art fairs around Europe with arts collective Blackwater Polytechnic.
 Notable recent exhibitions include Voyager 2000: Worldbeing and Wonder at Firstsite and her solo exhibtion Pure Ecstasy Upon Receiving Oblivion at Patch.
-Tilly has recently completed an artist residency at the Minories, and an experimental performance residency at Computala Festival.
+Tilly has completed artist residencies at the Minories gallery and Computala Festival.
 Tilly is currently developing work for her upcoming solo exhibition at the Minories, scheduled for late 2026.
 This research and development is supported by funding from a-n The Artists Information Co and Firstsite’s Collectors Group.

-Tilly is part of the 2025-26 cohort of Conditions Studio’s alternative MFA programme.
-She has an MA in Curating from the University of Essex, received the Art History Dissertation Prize for her work on the exhibition Lavender Menace at Art Exchange, and took part in the prestigious École du Louvre Summer School.
-Tilly was the SPACE Colchester Studio Bursary awardee for 2021-22, providing her with a subsidised studio for six months, and was a mentee in the Mercury Theatre’s talent development programme for 2024-25.
+Tilly is part of the 2025-26 cohort of Conditions Studio’s artist development programme.
+She has an MA in Curating from the University of Essex, received academic prizes for her work on the exhibition Lavender Menace at Art Exchange, and took part in the École du Louvre Summer School.
+Tilly was the SPACE Colchester Studio Bursary awardee for 2021-22, providing her with a subsidised studio and mentoring, and took part in the Mercury Theatre’s talent development programme 2024-25.
 Tilly has a background in stage acting with the Mercury Theatre Young Company.